Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 - Check oil pan gaskets.

-- Locate oil rear and front seals with the help of a manual, and check if they are worn out.
-I would recommend you to first check the rear main seal that keeps oil sealed inside the rear of the engine, where the crankshaft connects with the transmission.
+- Locate the oil rear and front seals with the help of a manual, and check if they are worn out.
+I would recommend you first check the rear main seal that keeps oil sealed inside the rear of the engine, where the crankshaft connects with the transmission.
 I found this guide helpful for replacing oil seals.

 I found this great video that is demonstrating when a gallery gasket needs to be replaced.